Contact Van Dora Williams, Filmmaking Program Director

 Through our Upside-Down Curriculum, you'll take relevant courses in your major, including Audio Production, Screenwriting and Introduction to Filmmaking in your first year at Champlain—that's hands-on experience in your major from the start.
 As you explore different roles on- and off-set, including director, cinematographer, sound designer and editor, you will gain exposure to a variety of filmmaking styles.

 You will also acquire a solid foundation in film history, aesthetics and criticism, while learning the vital business aspects of a film production.
-Recently, students had the opportunity to have their short-form documentaries and narrative films premiered on Vermont PBS in a one-hour broadcast premiere called the Champlain College Student Showcase.
+Recently, students had the opportunity to have their short-form documentaries and narrative films premiered on Vermont PBS.
 The Filmmaking program's remarkable combination of conceptual engagement, technical skills, artistic experimentation and business training will help you polish your own signature style and prepare you for a variety of creative opportunities in the industry.

 Our professors have been finalists for numerous awards, grants and fellowships, and have showcased their work in national and international film festivals.
 Meet the faculty who'll teach you the skills to succeed.